Ask one of our physitherapists how they can help you

 After a workout, waste products like lactic acid tend to accumulate in muscles, giving rise to muscle soreness and fatigue.(2) The increased blood flow to these muscles helps flush out toxins and cut the amount of time a muscle takes to heal after an injury or workout.

 6. Freeing the Nerve from Compression

 Massaging the tight, shortened muscles along with some gentle stretching to re-arrange the muscle fibers,(2) may help release the compression.
-Moreover, an increase in some hormones may lessen the severity of pain associated with nerve compression.(6)
+Moreover, an increase in serotonin may lessen the severity of pain associated with nerve compression.(6)

 7. Improves Muscle Tone

 Massage can help reduce the tone of the muscles and relax them.
 (3)